 Vision Correction in Rochester, NY

 Your vision can be improved through glasses or contact lenses by visiting our optical department.
 You can also decrease or eliminate your dependence on glasses or contact lenses with refractive surgery.
 Join the thousands who have had LASIK in Rochester, NY at Cornerstone Eye Associates.
-Contact us to set up a consultation.
+Contact us to set up a free consultation.
 We will review your visual goals and discuss whether LASIK is right for you.

-Learn more about Vision Correction at Cornerstone Eye associates.
+Learn more about Vision Correction at Cornerstone Eye Associates.